-At the same time, if a married client says that they do not want their spouse at the first session, I always respect that.
-Usually that request indicates that either an affair or abuse is part of the problem.
-Sometimes also however it's some other issue that would have been unhelpful for the spouse to hear.
+At the same time, if a married client says that they do not want their spouse in the first session, I always respect that.
+Usually, that request indicates that either an affair or abuse is part of the problem.
+Sometimes, however, it's some other issue that would have been unhelpful for the spouse to hear.

-Multiple research studies have concluded that when a therapist treats a married client in individual therapy, the odds go up that the marriage will end up in divorce.
-When a couple attempts to get help by hiring two separate therapists, one for his individual treatment and one for hers, the risk of divorce zooms upward.* Separate his and her therapists is a highest probability recipe for ending a marriage.
+Some studies have suggested that when a therapist treats a married client in individual therapy, the odds go up that the marriage will end up in divorce.
+When a couple attempts to get help by hiring two separate therapists, the risk of divorce may go upward.*

 *I detail this research in my book From Conflict to Resolution.